-A married put is an options trading strategy wherein an investor purchases an asset and an at-the-money put to protect against a price drop in the shares.
+A married put is an options trading strategy wherein an investor holding an asset purchases a put option to help protect against a potential drop in the asset’s price.
+For this reason, it’s also called a protective put.

-This options strategy works to safeguard the shareholder from sharp declines in the underlying asset price.
-You can easily calculate your maximum gain, maximum loss, and breakeven with a married put strategy.
+This options strategy may help reduce exposure to sharp declines in the underlying asset price.
+You can calculate your maximum profit, maximum loss, and breakeven with a married put strategy.

 What Is a Married Put?

-A married put is an options strategy in which you simultaneously buy shares of an asset and purchase an ATM put to protect against a decline in the asset price.
+A married put is an options strategy in which you hold or buy shares of an asset and purchase a put option (typically one that’s at-the-money) to help limit losses from a potential decline in the asset price.

-You might execute a married put strategy when you are concerned about a large downward move in the asset price over the short run, but you want to own the asset for a longer timeframe.
+You might execute a married put strategy when you are concerned about a potentially significant downward move in the asset price over the short run, but you want to own the asset for a longer timeframe.

 Recommended: How to Trade Options